Capitol Hill Occupied Protest: Security

-The SPD police blotter page listed FBI-reported law-enforcement incidents in the area: 37 incidents in 2019, and 65 incidents through June 30, 2020.
-Crime in the area from June 2 to June 30 rose 525 percent over the same period in 2019.
-In addition to two homicides and two non-fatal shootings, the increase included narcotics use, violent crimes (such as rape, robbery, and assault) and increased gang activity.

 Outside threats from the Proud Boys and Patriot Prayer

-Since the protest began, protesters were reportedly aware of the threat posed by the far-right groups Patriot Prayer (active in the Pacific Northwest) and the Proud Boys, a national neo-fascist hate group.
+Since the protest began, protesters were reportedly aware of the threat posed by the far-right groups Patriot Prayer (active in the Pacific Northwest) and the Proud Boys, a right-wing opposition group.
+On June 8, SPD used this fear in a ruse to attempt to move protesters from CHOP.
+Officers created fake radio reports of an armed Proud Boys march that intended to confront protesters in Capitol Hill.
+This raised tensions in CHOP and caused some protesters to arm themselves in preparation for a clash.

 On June 15, armed members of the Proud Boys appeared in the zone at a Capitol Hill rally.
 The group intended to confront what it called protesters' "authoritarian behavior", and video of the clashes went viral.

 Proud Boys affiliate and brawler Tusitala "Tiny" Toese was filmed in the zone punching a man and breaking his cellphone on June 15.
-Toese has been known in the Pacific Northwest for fighting as a leader of Patriot Prayer and, after early 2019, as a chauvinist member of the Proud Boys.
+He was known in the Pacific Northwest for fighting as a leader of Patriot Prayer and, after early 2019, as a chauvinist member of the Proud Boys.
 He has been called "the right-wing protester most frequently arrested in Portland."
 A Washington State resident, Toese is the subject of several reports by Portland's Willamette Week.
-He had not been prosecuted for violent offenses (despite his confession and witness confirmations), leading to accusations that law enforcement enables his behavior.
-Toese was later arrested for violating probation, due to video evidence of assault in the CHOP.
+He was later arrested for violating probation, due to video evidence of assault in the CHOP.